hartsfield/entersoftdev/README.md

 This model will be implemented under the bolt architecture.

-An explanation of what bolt architecture is can be found in [the git repository for the Bolt software](https://github.com/hartsfield/bolt), and will be partially explained below:
+An explanation of what bolt architecture is can be found in [the git repository for the Bolt software](https://github.com/hartsfield/bolt), and will be briefly explained below:

 Basically the front end is built using components composed of regular HTML/css/JavaScript, but they're executed via Go html templating, so Go